 Consider this: How much do you want to do when your teeth hurt?
 How would you feel if you were fitted with a metal bit when YOUR mouth was painful?

 Dr. Taul performs Equine dentistry.
 If you have any questions about equine dental care, contact us.
-If you would like to schedule an appointment, our staff at Animal Hospital of Lancaster are happy to help!
+If you would like to schedule an appointment, our staff will be happy to help!